 Existential types using

-forSome have been dropped.
-The reasons for dropping them were:
+forSome (as in SLS §3.2.12) have been dropped.
+The reasons for dropping them are:

-Existential types violate a type soundness principle on which DOT and Dotty are constructed.
+Existential types violate a type soundness principle on which DOT and Scala 3 are constructed.
 That principle says that every prefix (

 S) of a type selection